Class UserPoolType

 public final String arn()

-The Amazon Resource Name (ARN) for the user pool.
+The Amazon Resource Name (ARN) of the user pool.

 Returns:

-The Amazon Resource Name (ARN) for the user pool.
+The Amazon Resource Name (ARN) of the user pool.

 • accountRecoverySetting